republique-et-canton-de-geneve/git-sync/README.md

   assigned by GitLab to the user used for the connection.
   That user is the user matching the connection token ``gitlab.account.token`` to be supplied in the parameter file ``distribution.properties``.
-* If an existing GitLab group matches no LDAP role, nothing happens to it.
+* If an existing GitLab group matches no LDAP group, nothing happens to it.
 * The replication is one-way : from the LDAP server to the GitLab server.
 Accordingly, read-only access to the LDAP server is sufficient.